About Us /

 Board of Directors

-Jason Lettman, Morgenthaler Ventures
+Jason Lettmann, Morgenthaler Ventures

-Jason Lettman is a Partner of Morgenthaler Ventures and a Partner of Lightstone Ventures.
+Jason Lettmann is a Partner of Morgenthaler Ventures and a Partner of Lightstone Ventures.
 Jason invests in biopharmaceutical and medical device companies and brings over 15 years of operating and venture experience in the life science sector.
 He currently represents Morgenthaler on the boards of Promedior, Ra Pharmaceuticals, Relievant Medsystems, Second Genome, Spinewave and Vapotherm and represents Lightstone on the board of FIRE1.
 Prior to Lightstone, Jason was a co-founder and on the Board of Tarsus Medical before its acquisition by Integra Life Sciences in 2013.
 Jason was also a board observer at Ardian (acquired by Medtronic in 2011) and Cabochon Aesthetics (acquired by Ulthera in 2014).
 Jason also recently established Lightstone’s Europe office in Dublin, Ireland, to expand the firm’s investment activities to Europe.

 Before joining Morgenthaler, Jason was a Vice President at Split Rock Partners where he focused on early-stage venture investments in medical devices and the life sciences.
 During his time at Split Rock, Jason was actively involved with the firm’s investments in Atritech (acquired by Boston Scientific), Entellus Medical, EBR Systems, Evalve (acquired by Abbott Labs), Miramar Labs as well as with the founding of Zyga Technologies.